HWTechClub/hwtech.club/README.md

 # Tech Club Website
 The main website of the tech club to inform people about various activities and missions.

-## Code Description
+## Description

+### Code
 Coding in HTML with the powers of [Bulma CSS](https://bulma.io).
 Please read the [Bulma documentation](https://bulma.io/documentation) before adding/modifying the website code.

+### Stage
+Implementation stage.

 ## Task list
-Mark the following checkpoints after their completion
+Mark the following checkpoints after their completion.
+After completion of certain pages, we will ship those pages to the backend for integration.
 - [x] Home
 - [ ] 404 page
 - [ ] About page (rk-92)